Walks from Cowdenbeath

 FB043619 E-M5ii 20mm iso400 f2 1_8000s 0 by Mel Stephens

-Cowdenbeath Station to Kinghorn Station
+Cowdenbeath to Kinghorn

 Roughly half on road (mostly quieter roads) and half off-road on Fife's core paths and including a large field with no path to follow south of Auchtertool.
 There are kissing gates and possibly stiles and muddy tracks.
 Almost all on Fife's core paths.
 No places to buy food mid-route.